jalvesaq/vimcmdline/README.md

 ```

 where `%s` will be replaced with the terminal command required to run the REPL
-application in a Tmux session.
+application in a tmux session.
 Note that `gnome-terminal` does not require an
 `&` at the end of the command because it forks immediately after startup.

 ## See also